planktr/dark-pattern-dissertation/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This dissertation project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## `npm install`

+Installs all dependencies to the project to enable you to run

 ## Available Scripts